two arrows pointing right

 2

-It opens new avenues for growth.
-Trade agreements in Europe and the Indo-Pacific offer access to faster-growing economies and rising global demand for energy, agriculture, and services.
-However, trade volumes with these partners remain significantly smaller than with the U.S., underscoring both the opportunity and the practical challenges of diversification.
+Second, it opens new avenues for growth.
+Trade agreements in Europe and the Indo-Pacific offer access to rising global demand for energy, agriculture, and services.

 For Alberta, diversification is shaped by sector realities.
 While there are opportunities to expand into markets like Asia, growth will depend in part on building the infrastructure needed to reach those markets.